lm3nitro/Projects/New/Network Services FTP.md

 ### Summary:

 In this exercise, I was able to enumerate the FTP server and login which then allowed me to find and download a file providing information into the user Mike.
 I was then able to utilize **Hyrda** to crack the users password.
 FTP servers can be targeted by attackers looking to exploit weaknesses, such as unpatched software or weak passwords, which can lead to system compromise.
-Its important to ensure that servers and services are secure while also being able to identify traffic that may be indicative of enumeration, brute force attacks, and other malicious activity.
+It's important to ensure that servers and services are secure while also being able to identify traffic that may be indicative of enumeration, brute force attacks, and other malicious activity.